airfair/frontend-tech-test/README.md

 ## Data

-You should find in this repository a JSON file containing some content sessions.
-The fields are pretty much self explanatory and we expect you to find a way to display all those fields in the most convenient way according to you.
+In this repository you'll find a JSON file containing some content sessions.
+The fields are self explanatory and we expect you to find a way to display all fields in the most convenient way (according to you).

 ## Tech tools